Arcadia-Science/long_time_e_coli_experiment/README.md

 Dependency requirements are managed by conda.

 The bash script `run_analyses.sh` can be used to initiate installation of miniforge3 (conda) and the main environment containing a snakemake installation, as well as running the snakemake pipeline to generate desired results.
+By default miniforge3 installation is commented out on the first lines of the script, if conda needs to be installed, uncomment these lines prior to running script/workflow.
+You may have to restart teminral after conda installation for conda to properly initialise for the first time.

 ## Basic workflow